The Winds of Winter: Potential viewpoint characters

-Background and writing history
+Background

 Structure

 The Winds of Winter was originally intended, in the very early stages of the series, to be the final installment of A Song of Ice and Fire (then conceived as a trilogy).
 Following his expansion of the series, Martin eventually concluded it would be succeeded by one final novel, A Dream of Spring.

-Martin believes the last two volumes of the series will be massive works of more than 1,500 manuscript pages each.
+Martin believes the last two volumes of the series will be works of more than 1,500 manuscript pages each.
 He does not intend to separate characters by geography again, as he was forced to do with A Feast for Crows because of the unpublishable length of that novel's original manuscript.
 But, as he stated in a 2011 interview, "Three years from now when I'm sitting on 1,800 pages of manuscript with no end in sight, who the hell knows".
 In 2018, he revealed that some of his publishers had suggested splitting The Winds of Winter into two books but that he was "resisting that notion".

-In 2022, he stated that The Winds of Winter could be bigger than A Storm of Swords or A Dance with Dragons; The manuscript for A Storm of Swords had 1521 pages and the manuscript for A Dance with Dragons exceeded 1,600 pages before trimming.
+In 2022, he stated that The Winds of Winter could be bigger than A Storm of Swords or A Dance with Dragons; the manuscript for A Storm of Swords had 1,521 pages and the manuscript for A Dance with Dragons exceeded 1,600 pages before trimming.